ScienceLiveHub/sciencelivehub.github.io/content/community.md

 +++
-title = "Community"
-description = "Join the Science Live community"
+title = "Getting Started Guide" description = "Join the Science Live community"
 +++

-# Science Live Community

-## Built by Researchers, for Researchers
+## Built by and for Researchers, data scientists, and engineers in industry

 Science Live thrives through community collaboration.
 Join researchers, developers, and institutions working together to break down knowledge silos.